ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

 ## Kustomize project folders for your monitoring stack and Kube State Metrics

 Your monitoring stack's components need to be under a common Kustomize project.
 Create the usual folders as you have seen in previous deployments.
-Like in those cases, this guide will assume you are working in a special folder for your Kustomize projects, set in a `$HOME/k8sprjs` folder of your `kubectl` client system:
+Like in those cases, this chapter will assume you are working in a dedicated directory for your Kustomize projects, set in a `$HOME/k8sprjs` folder of your `kubectl` client system:

 ~~~sh
 $ mkdir -p $HOME/k8sprjs/monitoring/components/agent-kube-state-metrics/resources